It’s a Wonderful Mary Bailey — The Extraordinary Woman Who Saved George (More Than Once)

 George Needed Mary

-So while George was crying in his beer, ready to kill himself, Mary stepped up, created a plan, and took action.
-She was the resourceful problem-solver who rescued her husband.
+While George was crying in his beer, ready to end his life, Mary stepped up, created a plan, and took action.
+She was the resourceful problem-solver who came to the rescue.

 Mary Chose to Caretake But Wasn’t Codependent

 This aspect of Mary is fascinating and one to learn from.
 Lucky for George, Mary was forgiving.
 She overlooked much of his aggressive behavior.
-She took on George as the man-boy who she would mother and manage.
-It was quite a project.
-At first glance, it had all the hallmarks of codependency but under the microscope, we can see that it wasn’t.
+She took on George as the man-boy who she would mother and manage, which was quite a project.
+At first glance, it had all the hallmarks of codependency but under the microscope, we see that it wasn’t.

 That scene was an excellent demonstration of: